jeffhenebury/UniversityOfHelsinki-JavaProgramming/README.md

 # UniversityOfHelsinki-JavaProgramming
-Some problems from the Java Programming course
+Some problems from the Java Programming coursework